graphtastic/platform/docs/design/plan--hub-and-spokes.md

 ### 1.7 Architectural Decision: GraphQL Mesh for Supergraph Composition

 The Tome v8.4 describes the "Render, Commit, Run" workflow, where a `supergraph.graphql` artifact is generated and committed to source control.
 The plan executes this using the `npx @graphql-mesh/compose-cli` tool.
+More info: <https://the-guild.dev/graphql/mesh/v1/consume-in-other-gateways>

 - **Rationale:** This is a deliberate architectural choice.
 While other tools (including services within the Hive platform) can perform composition, using the standalone GraphQL Mesh CLI offers key advantages for our CI/CD and developer workflow:
     1. **It is a lightweight, stateless build tool.** It requires no running services, databases, or external state, making it perfect for fast, ephemeral CI jobs.